“See fight”: PaulO names singers with expensive cars, excludes Davido, he reacts

 Davido reacts to PaulO and Daddy Freeze's video

-Davido, coming across the clip, jokingly argued that PaulO had forgotten to mention his name.
+Davido, coming across the clip, jokingly argued that music exec PaulO had forgotten to mention his name.

 See the video below: